oracle-livelabs/oci/oci-stack-monitoring-fundamentals/together/together.md

 	* The Stack View provides a holistic perspective of key performance metrics across an entire application and application stack technologies, a differentiated capability of Stack Monitoring.
 Within Stack View, you can observe an application including its key underlying components and technology stack all together in one place.
 	* Stack View provides specially curated key performance metrics for the health and performance of the entire application.
 Let's begin by adjusting the time frame from the **Last 60 Minutes** to **Last 24 Hours**.
 Now expand each tier.
 With each tier expanded, you get a complete view of the performance of your EBS application.
 	* EBS admins typically have an idea of the time it takes for a request to complete, and which requests run long.
 You can hover over a data point and perform correlation across the charts on the page.
 Reviewing the **EBS tier** you can review the five worst programs by average running time and max running time.
-	* Within the **Concurrent Manager tier**, you can see once again 100% of the Completed Concurrent Requests finished successfully.
+	* Within the **Concurrent Manager tier**, you can see once again the majority of requests complete successfully, while some complete with errors.
 From the Concurrent Manager tier you can also identify if there are any long active concurrent requests.

 	![EBS Stack View, highlighting technology stack tiers](images/4-4-together.png " ")

 	As EBS is a Java application, Stack Monitoring provides visibility into the performance of the WebLogic (WLS) cluster, specifically OACORE, the heart of EBS.
 Using the chart **JVM Memory Utilization** you can identify if WLS is starved for memory.
-In the screenshot below, we can see a drop in heap utilization.
-During that same time using the chart **Thread Pool Threads** we can see a spike in the number of idle connections.
-Reviewing **JDBC Connections** we can see there is no significant change in the number of threads waiting.
+In the screenshot below, we can see the utilization of both heap and non-heap memory has remained consistent.
+During that same time using the chart **Thread Pool Threads** we can see a couple drops in the number of idle connections.
+Reviewing **JDBC Connections** we can see there is no significant change in the number of threads in use and no threads waiting.

 	![EBS Stack View, highlighting WebLogic Cluster oacore charts](images/4-5-together.png " ")

 	Reviewing the **EBS Database tier**, you can review the number of transactions committed and rolled back.
-You can see a spike in application wait times indicated in green.
+You can see a spike in wait times indicated in blue.

-	Finally, you can review the health of the underlying **hosts**.
-In this screenshot you can see both **CPU an Memory Utilization** have remained steady.
+	Finally, you can review the health of the underlying hosts using the **Host tier**.
+In this screenshot you can see a spike in cpu and a small drop in memory.

+	Reviewing the database tier in context with the host tier, we can see the transactions in the database dropped then immediatley spiked.
+At the same time, the host CPU jumped and the memory utilization dropped.
+This is a great example of provide performance context across the application stack.

 	![EBS Stack View, highlighting the database and host technology tiers](images/4-6-together.png " ")